What can I do to manage my bronchiectasis?

 - drinking plenty of fluids and eating healthily

-- not visiting anyone who is unwell with a cold, flu or chest infection
+- thinking about avoiding contact with people who are unwell with a cold, flu or chest infection

 - if you smoke, stopping smoking

 - knowing how much sputum you normally have and its colour.
-You might like to keep a diary of your symptoms.
-See our bronchiectasis symptom diary (PDF, 174KB)
+You might like to keep a diary of your symptoms

 - taking your medicines as prescribed and not allowing them to run out